King's Inns: History

+The society was reconstituted in 1607 after a period of inactivity and lost possession of its original premises twice, once at the end of the 16th century and again in the mid-18th century.
+A period of recovery in the 1780s led to the acquisition of the present Constitution Hill site.

-"Blackfriars", at Inns Quay on the north bank of the River Liffey in Dublin.
-It was reconstituted in 1607, having been inactive for some time.
-In 1790 the Inns Quays site was acquired for the purposes of the Four Courts; the foundation stone at the present building at the top of Henrietta Street was laid on 1 August 1800, with James Gandon being commissioned as the architect.
+In 1790, the Inns Quays site was acquired for the purposes of the Four Courts; the foundation stone at the present building at the top of Henrietta Street was laid on 1 August 1800, with James Gandon being commissioned as the architect.
 The building was completed by his pupil Henry Aaron Baker.
 Turn Again Lane, adjacent to the grounds, was renamed King's Inns Street.

-From almost the moment that King's Inns was founded, Irishmen who wished to practise as barristers were required to attend the English Inns of Court in London, and that requirement stayed in place until the late nineteenth century.
-Only from the middle of the eighteenth century onwards were courses of legal education provided at King's Inns.
+For much of its history, the society functioned more as a club than an educational institution.
+Irishmen who wished to practise as barristers were primarily educated at the English Inns of Court in London until the late 19th century.
+It was only from the mid-18th century onwards that courses of legal education were provided at King's Inns.

+Some academics have cited the early history of the King's Inns as an instrument by the colonial power for controlling Irish lawyers due to its practice of excluding Catholics from legal practice until the late 18th century until the overturning of Penal laws.

 King's Inns initially hoped the 1920–1922 partition of Ireland would not end its all-island remit, and it set up a "Committee of Fifteen" Northern Ireland benchers in 1922.
-These sought more independence and separatism was fuelled by King's Inns' admitting in 1925 as a barrister of Kevin O'Higgins, who had not sat the exams but was Minister for Justice in the Irish Free State.
-In 1926 a separate inn of court in Northern Ireland catered for the Bar of Northern Ireland.
-In 1929 Hugh Kennedy succeeded in making knowledge of Irish compulsory for admission to King's Inns.
+These sought more independence, and separatism was fuelled by King's Inns admitting in 1925 as a barrister Kevin O'Higgins, who had not sat the exams but was Minister for Justice in the Irish Free State.
+In 1926, a separate inn of court in Northern Ireland catered for the Bar of Northern Ireland.
+In 1929, Hugh Kennedy succeeded in making knowledge of Irish compulsory for admission to King's Inns.

-Academic life

-With courses taught by expert law practitioners, King's Inns students include leaders, advocates, innovators and game-changers from industries across Ireland and abroad.
-The School is also a centre of excellence in promoting the use of the Irish language in the law.
-All courses are suitable for those in full–time employment, with classes taking place early morning, evening, or the weekend.
-Many lectures are delivered live online as well as recorded for viewing at a later stage through our Virtual Learning Environment, where lecture notes and supplemental reading are provided ahead of class time.

-Each course is delivered by an array of visiting speakers from the legal, business and communication industries, including senior members of the judiciary.
-They are all willing to share their vast knowledge and experience with students at King's Inns.